Bi-VLA: Vision-Language-Action Model-Based System for Bimanual Robotic Dexterous Manipulations: Grounding Language Instructions into Bimanual Robot Actions

 \subsubsection{Integration of the Qwen Vision-Language Model}

-The QWEN-VL series are large-scale vision-language models (VLMs) designed to perceive and understand both text and images \cite{Qwen-VL}.
-They are built upon the QWEN-LM language model foundation and endowed with visual capabilities through a carefully designed architecture and training pipeline.
-The models demonstrate state-of-the-art performance on a wide range of vision-language benchmarks, including image captioning, visual question answering, and visual grounding.
-In this work, we use the model to serve as a tool that verifies the availability of all required items to accomplish the task, as well as providing the pixel coordinates of desired items.
+The QWEN-VL series are large-scale vision-language models (VLMs) that understand both text and images \cite{Qwen-VL}.
+Built on the QWEN-LM foundation, they feature visual capabilities through a specialized architecture and training pipeline, achieving state-of-the-art performance across various benchmarks, including image captioning, visual question answering, and visual grounding.
+In this work, we use the model to verify the availability of required items and provide the 2D-pixel coordinates of these items.